 - 1. Go to the Monitoring pane. - 2.
 Enter IP address or FQDN of the vRealize Operations Manager server, user name, password and select the check box to confirm you have installed the PAK file on the vROps Manager server; click Apply to save the settings.
-If the vROps server connection is successful, its color changes from gray to blue.

-Figure 116.
-Adding the vROps server to Spectrum Connect
+Figure 116: Adding the vROps server to Spectrum Connect